LukePappa/Ourism/text.md

 Every particle of existence is subject to a world-branch in which it realizes the highest state of being: everlasting freedom from misery.
-To cultivate this state, be.
+To obtain this state, be.